sujoyrc/hindustani_raga_dataset_processing/README.md

 Instructions to run the script:

-1) In the file extract\_pitch\_contours.py, change the variables INPUT\_FOLDER, OUTPUT\_FOLDERand FILEaccording to your directory structure.
-INPUT\_FOLDERshould contain the audio file that is to be pitch-extracted, and OUTPUT\_FOLDERshould be a folder where the csv file of pitch contour is to be stored.
+1) In the file extract\_pitch\_contours.py, change the variables INPUT\_FOLDER, OUTPUT\_FOLDER and FILE according to your directory structure.
+INPUT\_FOLDER should contain the audio file that is to be pitch-extracted, and OUTPUT\_FOLDER should be a folder where the csv file of pitch contour is to be stored.
-1) Run the script using the command:
+2) Run the script using the command:
    ```
    python extract\_pitch\_contours.py
    ```